Mariners vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will send Shane McClanahan (11-1) to the mound for his 17th start this season.
+- The Rays will send Tyler Glasnow (2-1) to the mound for his seventh start this season.

-- He has earned a quality start 11 times in 16 starts this season.
+- In six starts this season, he's earned a quality start in one of them.

-- In 16 starts, McClanahan has pitched through or past the fifth inning 14 times.
-He has a season average of 5.8 frames per outing.
+- Glasnow has started six games this season, and he's lasted five or more innings four times.
+He averages 5 innings per appearance.

 |Opponent